WSDOT/PGSuper/Documentation/PGSplice/src/UserGuide/Dialogs/Segment Details General.md

 Item | Description
 -----|-------------
-Web Thickening Width | The additional width added to each face of the web at the pier centerline (total web increase = 2 × this value)
-Pier Thickening Length | Half-length of the constant full-width zone on each side of the pier centerline Taper Zone Length | Half-length of the linear taper on each side of the full-width zone over which the web width transitions from the nominal value to the full thickening width
+Web Thickening Width | The total width of the thickened web at the pier centerline Pier Thickening Length | Half-length of the constant full-width zone on each side of the pier centerline Taper Zone Length | Half-length of the linear taper on each side of the full-width zone over which the web width transitions from the nominal value to the full thickening width
 Interior Pier Location | Distance from the start of the segment to the centerline of the interior pier (informational, read-only)